githubEdit

 2.6.2

-When messages are being re-published by a stream (must be configured in stream settings) these headers are being set.
+When messages are being re-published (must be configured in stream settings) from a stream or retrieved with a direct get operation from stream these headers are being set.

 Do not set these headers on client published messages.